 If food be your religion, the holy month of Ramadan has to be the most eventful on your calendar.
 Find out which cities lay out the best iftar spreads in India.

-More than 20 years later, nothing much has changed in my life as far as commitment to gluttony is concerned.
-That explains why an atheist like yours truly looks forward to religious festivals.
 The word ‘festive’, in the Indian lexicon, is incomplete without ‘feasting’.
 From ‘bhog’ cooked in temple kitchens to the rum-soaked Christmas pudding, it is an incredible smorgasbord of flavours.
 And the highlight in my gastronomic calendar is the holy month of Ramadan (Ramzan).

 It is one of the most vibrant street parties you will find in India.
 The aroma of the succulent kebabs or the fried paranthas — be it in any part of the country — doesn’t taste half as good without the clattering of plates, the sizzling of the tawa, the incessant honking or the congested lanes.
-The feasting continues till the wee hours of the morning for a month.
+The feasting continues till wee hours of the morning for a month.
 The Ramadan spread is partial toward the carnivore, but don’t lose heart if you’re a vegetarian.
 There are enough sweets and savouries to make this a memorable food experience.

 Before we negotiate the alleys and bylanes for ‘fast’ food, let’s learn a few things about the two meals the believers have each day through the month.
 Sehri, the meal before sunrise, is usually a simple, non-spicy affair.
 Milk or tea is had with biscuits, cakes, butter-jam sheermal, eggs, porridge, poha, dried fruits and nuts.
 Fresh fruit juice and milkshakes are a contemporary addition to the menu, given the energy boost and hydration the body requires to fast till iftar.
 Roza is typically broken with after sunset with dates and water.
 This is usually followed by a platter of seasonal fruits as well as almonds, cashew, raisins, apricots and pistachios.
 Water gives way to colourful sherbet (milk with rose syrup being one of the most visible at iftars).
-What follows next is the feasting, which is the subject in the next few paragraphs.
+What follows next is the feasting, which is the subject ahead.

 No prizes for guessing that most of the Ramadan action is centred in Old Delhi.
 And you will be stumped by the quality and variety on offer outside fabled institutions like Karim’s near Jama Masjid.
 As you walk into the lane called Matia Mahal, bang opposite the spectacular red sandstone mosque, you will find Al Jawahar, a restaurant that serves a mean mutton ishtu (stew) and chicken Jahangiri (a sweet-and-sour chicken curry) and khameri rotis.
 Down the same lane is Aslam Chicken Corner, which will erase all images of an ‘orange butter chicken’ from your food memory.
 At Aslam’s, butter chicken is exactly what the name says — butter and chicken, laced with fresh cream.
 Along the way, you will find bakeries wooing the hungry with fruit cakes and puffs.
 For sweets, you have malpua (one big enough to feed three), jalebi and pheni (sevai).
 You can have these from any street stall.
 We recommend a glass of warm milk to accompany the jalebi and the pheni.